emmerichmtm/ARTHypervolumeIndicator/README.md

 ## Files

 - `truncated_hypervolume.py`
-  Core implementation of 2-D and 3-D hypervolume, truncation, and Monte Carlo verification, plus a few examples in the `__main__` block.
+  Core implementation of 2-D and 3-D hypervolume, the ART-Hypervolume indicator, and Monte Carlo verification, plus a few examples in the `__main__` block.

 ---